MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-protect-overview.md

 Using app protection policies provides the benefit of protecting your organization's data at the app level.
 For end-users, productivity isn't affected and app protection policies don't apply when end-users are using the app in a personal context.
 There are several situations where you commonly should use app protection policies.
 For instance, if your end-users are using their personal device, you may want to use an app protection policy to control the access to the app by using a PIN.
 You may want to enforce data sharing restrictions that your organization's data isn't shared with nonmanaged apps.
 Also, you may want to prevent end-users from saving organization data to personal locations.

 Organizations can use app protection policies with and without Mobile Device Management (MDM) at the same time.
-For example, consider an end-user (employee) that uses both a phone issued by the company, and their own personal tablet.
+For example, consider an end-user (employee or organization member) that uses both a phone issued by the company, and their own personal tablet.
 The organization issued phone is enrolled in MDM and protected by app protection policies, while the personal device is protected by app protection policies only.

 ## Supported platforms